sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-help-pane.md

 ### Add trusted webpages as sources

 You can select **Add web address** in **Web resources** to add trusted domains.
 You can add up to five trusted web domains for Copilot to search and generate responses from.
 Copilot searches for information up to two levels down from the configured domain.
-You must enable the Bing Search in Power Platform admin center to add trusted web sources.
-See [Enable data across geographic locations](/microsoft-copilot-studio/manage-data-movement-outside-us#enable-data-across-geographic-locations).

 Copilot uses articles that are two nodes down the configured domain.

 > [!NOTE]